ni/measurement-plugin-python/packages/generator/README.md

 ### Installation

 Make sure the system has the recommended Python version is installed.
-Install Measurement Plug-In SDK for Python using [pip](https://pip.pypa.io/).
+Install Measurement Plug-In SDK Service for Python using [pip](https://pip.pypa.io/).

 ``` cmd
 REM Activate the required virtual environment if any.
 pip install ni-measurement-plugin-sdk-service
 ```

-Check if you have installed the expected version of Measurement Plug-In SDK for Python installed by running the below command:
+Check if you have installed the expected version of Measurement Plug-In SDK Service for Python installed by running the below command:

 ```cmd
 pip show ni-measurement-plugin-sdk-service